Therapy Fees &

 Nokdu Therapy is committed to dedicating a portion of our time to sliding scale services.
 These slots are reserved for people who are financially unable to afford the full fee.
 This as considered a part of our larger mission to strive for racial, gender, sexual, and disability justice.
 Please contact us to get more information.
 Please look below for more context regarding the fees.

-A superbill/receipt can be provided if you want to use your PPO or EPO for reimbursement.
+A superbill/receipt can be provided if you want to use a PPO that has out-of-network benefits.
 You can confirm with your health insurance company whether they will reimburse out-of-network services.

 Inspired by Melissa Lopez from Counseling for All Seasons, we endeavor to practice transparency regarding our fees.
 Many people may wonder about why the cost of therapy is set at $150-$250 per session in Southern California.
 Many people may have hesitated in taking the first step to initiate therapy because of the price.
 There will of course be therapists out there who are charging an exorbitant amount to make a lot of money.
 There is, however, a rhyme and reason to the fees for most therapists.
 So what is the logic behind setting this fee?